 Yes, air conditioning installation is a highly-skilled profession – and just like many other high skill professions, there’s a lot of training that goes into becoming an air conditioning installer.

 What type of training are we talking about?

 Why you need a trained air conditioning installation expert

 It’s simple: air conditioning installation, repairs and maintenance is a complex process that encompasses different tasks and requires specialised skills.

-There are many different types of air conditioning systems, each with a different installation method.
+There are many different types of air conditioning systems in Brisbane, each with a different installation method.

 Another thing to consider is air conditioning brands.

 Each brand has its own unique features and product range, which we need to be familiar with if we’re to provide the most suitable cooling solution for your home or business!

 Other types of training we air conditioning installers undergo include…